 - Cut expenses.
 Improving the burn rate comes down to making sure expenses stay lower than revenue.
 Review outgoing cash to find unnecessary costs that are eating up cash and not adding significant value to the organization.
 Consider eliminating unused subscriptions or services that can easily be done in-house to conserve funds.

 - Avoid overspending during high revenue months.
-When revenue goes up for a few months, the net burn rate can improve significantly and tempt businesses into spending more cash.
+When revenue increases for a few months, the net burn rate can improve significantly and tempt businesses to spend more cash.
 Instead, businesses should try not to overspend in favorable months & aim to conserve cash for when revenue dips.

 - Ramp up advertising efforts.
 Evaluate the budget and determine what could be adjusted to accommodate extra marketing and advertising strategies.
 Assess which tactics work well for your company or industry and decide to increase them in hopes of bringing in additional revenue.